Skip to main content

 3

-Poll the job status
+Get job completion status

 GET /:workload/:function/:sub_function/:job_id